One Piece Film: Gold: Plot

-The Straw Hat Pirates arrive at Gran Tesoro, a ship and entertainment city ruled by Gild Tesoro.
-The concierge Baccarat gives the Straw Hats a VIP stay due to their fame, and they go to a casino, where they win a lot of money.
+The Straw Hat Pirates arrive at Gran Tesoro, a ship which is an entertainment city and independent nation ruled by Gild Tesoro.
+The concierge Baccarat gives the Straw Hats a VIP stay due to their fame, and lends them large sums of money with which to begin gambling.
+They participate in games where they win a lot of money.
 Baccarat then takes them to the VIP lounge to meet Tesoro, who challenges them to a dice game.

 However, Baccarat uses her Devil Fruit abilities to strip Luffy of his luck, causing him to lose.
-She reveals her foul play and the Straw Hats refuse to give up their money, causing them to fight Baccarat, Tesoro, and his subordinates Mr. Tanaka and Dice.
-They are overwhelmed, and Tesoro, who can manipulate gold, captures Zoro by manipulating the gold dust sprayed on him when he entered Gran Tesoro.
-Tesoro gives the Straw Hats until midnight the next day to repay their debt, or he will execute Zoro.
-Outside, the Straw Hats run into Carina, a former acquaintance of Nami's who is now working for Tesoro.
+She reveals her foul play and demands the Straw Hats repay the money they lost.
+Since the money was loaned from Gran Tesoro, the Straw Hats cannot afford to repay it, causing them to fight Baccarat, Tesoro, and his subordinates Mr. Tanaka and Dice.
+They are overwhelmed, and Tesoro, who can manipulate gold, captures Zoro; it turns out that the gold dust which fell on the crew like snow when entering Gran Tesoro is used to place everyone under the power of Gild Tesoro so that they must do his bidding.
+Tesoro gives the Straw Hats until midnight the next day to repay their debt or he will execute Zoro.
+Outside, the Straw Hats run into Carina, a former acquaintance of Nami who is now working for Tesoro.

-They hatch a plan with Carina to steal money kept in the main hotel, and find out that most people in the city are enslaved to Tesoro.
-Tesoro pays CP-0 agent Spandam to send World Government forces after the Straw Hats.
+They hatch a plan with Carina to steal Tesoro's fortune from a hotel vault, and find out that most people in the city are enslaved to Tesoro.
 The next day, the Straw Hats split up into two teams and infiltrate the hotel.
-Team A, Luffy and Franky, scale it from the outside in order to disable its surveillance network.
-They disable it, but are caught by security.
-Tesoro and Tanaka then confront them, and Tesoro binds Luffy's arms in gold before Tanaka sends them plummeting into the Golden Prison, a large cavern filled with nothing, but gold.
+Luffy and Franky scale it from the outside in order to disable its surveillance network, but are caught by security.
+Tesoro binds Luffy's arms in gold, and Mr. Tanaka sends them plummeting into the Golden Prison, a large cavern filled with nothing but gold.